 Fake vampire fangs a little too cutesy for you?
-If you're more into the blood-and-gore side of Halloween, these shortbread cookies are for you.
+If you're more into the blood-and-gore side of Halloween, these shortbread cookies are the ticket.
 They're shaped like severed gnarled fingers, which makes them pretty gross to start.
 But the real kicker comes when you bite into them and they start "bleeding" a filling of raspberry jam.

 This monstrous ice cream cake could have you in a sugar coma before you even head out trick-or-treating.
 So save it for afterward, when you'll have Halloween candy you'll need to get rid of anyway!
 An Oreo crust is topped with four different layers of candy-packed ice cream—we combine chocolate ice cream with Reese's cups, coffee ice cream with Kit Kats, dulce de leche with Twix, and vanilla with Snickers.
 But we also drizzle the whole thing with ganache, just for good measure.

 This milkshake won't require you to dip into your Halloween haul.
 Rather than using actual Snickers, we simply mimic the flavors of the classic candy bar, blending together caramel ice cream, peanut butter, and unsweetened cocoa powder.
 A topping of caramel sauce, whipped cream, and chopped peanuts (and a maraschino cherry, naturally) finishes it off.